-I always find myself scrambling to pack before every trip, but I really struggled before a recent Disney Dream cruise.
+I always find myself scrambling to pack before a trip, but I really struggled before a recent Disney Dream cruise.
 I scoured different websites, asked friends, and finally came up with what I thought was the right gear to take along.
 Some of the items were used, but others should have been left behind.
-This list is for everyone having a hard time knowing what to pack for a Disney cruise.
+This ultimate packing list is for everyone going on their first Disney cruise.

 A Disney Cruise Packing List

 Bring passports, birth certificates, and driver’s licenses as well.
 When exiting the ship during port days, passengers are advised only to carry their driver’s license and leave their passports on the ship.

 2. Don’t overpack on clothes

 First and foremost, don’t overpack.
 You need shorts, t-shirts, tank tops, sundresses, a light jacket, and a sweater or sweatshirt for cool mornings/evenings.
 Of course, you’ll want sunglasses and a hat too.
 Don’t forget pajamas, socks, and undergarments.